cyrus123live/NeatSnake/README.md

 # NeatSnake
 Snake-playing AI using neural network learning capacities provided by neat-python module.

+Note: currently snakes are allowed to collide with themselves.

 run with "python3 neatSnake.py" to create optimal snake